efranke22/nick-erin-capstone/README.md

 with certain tracts having a higher percentage of tests with EBLLs than others, we will build a model for this percentage using solely the 106 “high lead” tracts.
-Similar to our logistic model building process to predict whether or not a tract is “high lead,” we will begin with a LASSO regression model.
+Similar to our logistic model building process to predict whether or not a tract is “high lead”, we will begin with a LASSO regression model.
 Variables that remain in the model after the shrinkage process can be thought of as most important at helping us identify why certain tracts have a higher percentage of tests with EBLLs